luanillust/luanillustrates/_posts/2017-12-13-Hirokunoshima.md

 	<img src="{{ baseurl }}/assets/luantics/P010/P010JPND1032.jpg" alt="boy ecstatic to be a rabbit with fake bunny ears machine">
 </div>

-:fast_forward: it's very late, we’ve collected our luggage and now waiting at the station.
-Hiroshima’s public transport is predominantly tram based and booooy do I hate it.
+:fast_forward: it's very late, we’ve collected our luggage and were now waiting at the station.
+Hiroshima’s public transport is predominantly tram based and booooy do I <a href="https://youtu.be/NB5jyYD2WEw?t=24s">_hate_</a> it.
 This one first time experience was enough to ruin it for _life_.

 Our bnb was only reachable by the #1 tram.
 At the stop, the #2 tram rocked up and stationed itself.
-People were getting on and off, the usual.
+People were getting on and off, the usual process.
 Except... it stationed itself for another 15+ minutes.
 And people were still getting off... only to get back on... and then off again... 🤨.
 I could clearly see our #1 in the distance waiting to pull up.
 More minutes pass and more passengers come and go :triumph:.

 When the #1 tram _finally_ docked, we had to sit through more idiots coming and going for another ten or so minutes before actually moving.
-Huzzah!
-Then we stopped... we moved like five metres from where we were :unamused:.
+Only to stop... we moved less than five metres from where we were :unamused:.
 What was supposed to be a 20 min trip turned into an hour long F U.

-As soon as we made it to the bnb, we <sup>(read: I)</sup> had to bolt off  to make it to <a href="https://www.google.com.au/maps/place/Nagata-ya/@34.3942204,132.4522963,17z/data=!3m1!4b1!4m5!3m4!1s0x355aa20d1ba3a539:0x54a7e2f3d14117e5!8m2!3d34.394216!4d132.454485?hl=en">Nagata-Ya Okonomiyaki</a> before doors closed.
+As soon as we made it to the bnb, we <sup>(read: I)</sup> bolted off  to make it to <a href="https://www.google.com.au/maps/place/Nagata-ya/@34.3942204,132.4522963,17z/data=!3m1!4b1!4m5!3m4!1s0x355aa20d1ba3a539:0x54a7e2f3d14117e5!8m2!3d34.394216!4d132.454485?hl=en">Nagata-Ya Okonomiyaki</a> before doors closed.
+Spoiler alert: we made it.

 Securing a table grill side, we were able to watch the chefs prepare the okonomiyaki.
-Tactically getting our stomachs grumbling with the mouth-watering display of cooking.
+Strategically getting our stomachs grumbling with the mouth-watering display of cooking.

 <div class="imageset">
 	<img src="{{ baseurl }}/assets/luantics/P010/P010JPND1033.jpg" alt="cooks converse amongst themselves as okonomiyaki cooks"/>